 Saint Peter's Keys

-Most of the claims for the authority of the pope have rested on one basic argument:
+Most of the claims for the authority of the pope have rested on this basic argument:

 - The bishop of Rome is the successor of St. Peter.